maxpenner/DECT-NR-Plus-SDR/README.md

 | 8 | start_threads()          | called once during SDR startup to start application layer threads         |
 | 9 | stop_threads()           | called once during SDR shutdown to stop application layer threads         |

 For any firmware, start_threads() is always called first, followed by work_start_imminent().
-Only then are all other work-functions called.
+Only then all other work-functions are called.
 For event-driven functions, calls are only made if and when the associated event occurs.
-As soon as the SDR is to be terminated, stop_threads() is called, and any firmware must stop.
+Once the SDR receives a signal triggered by pressing ctrl+c, stop_threads() is called and the running firmware must stop such that the SDR can shut down.

 ## Directories